 Microwaves also often cook things unevenly, which means part of the clay would harden in the microwave, while other parts would stay soft.
-After a few minutes, the clay would overheat and burn.
-Anytime something burns, even non-toxic materials, it produces smoke that can irritate the lungs and eyes.
+Microwave cooking could cause the clay to overheat and scorch.
+Even when non-toxic materials burn, the resulting smoke may irritate your eyes and lungs.

-It's always best to cure polymer clay creations correctly and with patience.
-After all, you want your piece to come out right, so you can enjoy it for a long time or give it as a gift.
+The best polymer clay results happen when you practice patience, follow instructions and bake creations correctly.
+After spending quality time and effort on your piece, you deserve to have your final project turn out right so you can enjoy it for a long time or give it as a gift.

 Can You Bake Polymer Clay on Aluminum Foil?

-Yes!
-Aluminum foil is often a companion of polymer clay during the baking process.
+Yes, you can bake polymer clay on aluminum foil.
+Aluminum foil is a commonly used companion of polymer clay during the baking process.
 It's an excellent material for lining cookie sheets or other baking surfaces you use for cooking.
-For example, if you plan to reuse a baking sheet for cookies after you bake a polymer clay project, it's best to lay down aluminum foil before you place clay on the baking sheet.
+For example, if you plan to reuse a baking sheet for cookies after baking your polymer clay project, it's best to lay down aluminum foil before placing the clay on the baking sheet.

 Can You Burn Polymer Clay?

 Yes, polymer clay can burn if you do not bake it according to package instructions.
 Just like anything you would bake in the oven, if you bake clay too hot for too long, it will burn.
 That is not the ideal outcome for your beautiful creations.
 However, polymer clay does not burn easily.
-If you follow the instructions and ensure your oven is the accurate temperature with an oven thermometer, it's highly unlikely your creation will burn.
+If you follow the polymer clay instructions and set your oven to the accurate temperature with an oven thermometer, it's highly unlikely your creation will burn.

 How Do You Firm up Polymer Clay?

-To change the consistency from soft, squishy clay into a firmer clay follow these simple steps:
+To change the consistency from soft, squishy clay into a firmer consistency clay follow these simple steps: